 This platform synthesizes data from over 10,000 pages of geopolitical and energy market research to model the impact of a Strait of Hormuz closure on global oil markets.
-It is continuously updated in real time by multiple AI research agents and coded by Claude Code.
+Explore scenario-based analysis, econometric modeling, interactive supply-demand simulations, and historical crisis analogues.

 Disclaimer: This platform is for informational and educational purposes only.
 It does not constitute financial advice.
+Data may contain approximations and may become outdated as the crisis evolves.
+Past performance of historical analogues does not predict future outcomes.

 PRICE DISCONNECT: WHY BRENT IS FAR BELOW MODEL ESTIMATES